 Patience is the capacity to accept or tolerate delay, trouble, or suffering without getting angry or upset.

-While every salesperson should have a healthy sense of urgency, patience is truly a virtue.
+While every top performer should have a healthy sense of urgency, patience is truly a virtue.

 Personally, the self-awareness to know when I am not patient has saved me a few times.